USS G-4: Service history

 In March 1918, G-4 shifted from New London to Newport, where she conducted magnetic detector experiments with Owera.
 The submarine also conducted practice approaches and torpedo instruction for officer and enlisted submarine students.
 On 21 May, G-4 commenced test firing the new Mark VII torpedo for installation in O and N-class submarines, evolutions that lasted through mid-July.
 The boat then returned to New London for a yard period, undergoing motor and electrical repairs through October.
 Although G-4 resumed training and instruction duties on 4 November, the boat was slated for inactivation on 24 February 1919.

 G-4 continued her training and experimental duties until 1 March, when she was placed in ordinary for stripping and inactivation.

+Fate

-She decommissioned on 5 September, was designated as a target for depth charge and ordnance tests on 6 December, and was sold for scrapping to Connecticut Iron and Metal Company of New London on 15 April 1920.
+She decommissioned on 5 September, was designated as a target for depth charge and ordnance tests on 6 December, and was sold for scrapping to Connecticut Iron & Metal Company, of New London, on 15 April 1920.
 She was struck from the Naval Vessel Register on 13 August 1921.